Betty-Services/solutionsteam/README.md

 - By index.
 - By matching a specific property value.

-The function accepts an object as an argument with the following properties:
+The function accepts an the following arguments:

 - array (Array): The array of objects from which the record will be retrieved.
 - byIndex (Boolean): A flag to determine the method of retrieval.
 If true, the record will be fetched by index.
 If false, the record will be fetched by matching a property value.